 - To start, you will first have to thread the needle by lowering the needle’s eye onto the thread.
 After this is done, tie the edges of the string together.

-- Then, you will sew whatever you need to fix using one of a few simple techniques, such as a running stitch, a back stitch, or a whip stitch, which are explained in the article.
+- Then, you will sew whatever you need to fix using one of a few simple techniques which are explained in the article, such as the running stitch, the backstitch, or the whip stitch.